-The rooms at Chateau de Ribourdin were decorated to evoke an authentic style in keeping with the original main building which remains the home of our hosts and their family.
+The rooms at Chateau de Ribourdin were decorated to in keeping with the original main building, which remains the home of our hosts and their family.

-Each morning we enjoyed a continental breakfast in the gardens to start our day, with helpful advice from our hosts in planning our day’s activities.
+Each morning we enjoyed a continental breakfast in the gardens to start our day.
+Our hosts were ready with helpful advice to plan our day’s activities.

-By evening we enjoyed a picnic dinner, sourced from the local charcuteries and boulangeries as we sipped local wine in the garden of our chateau or took a refreshing dip in the heated pool.
+By evening we enjoyed a picnic dinner, sourced from the local charcuteries and boulangeries.
+The adults as we sipped local wine in the garden of our chateau, while the teenagers took a refreshing dip in the heated pool.

 Auxerre to Talloires

 How long we stayed: 7 nights

 What we would do differently next time: Stay closer to Annecy itself, as we spent most of our time there.